fajarramadhann/fajarramadhann/README.md

 - 🌱 I’m currently learning **Backend Development, System administrator and Cyber Sec**

-- 👨‍💻 All of my projects are available at [fajarrmdhn.me](fajarrmdhn.me)
+- 👨‍💻 All of my projects are available at [fajarr.tech](fajarr.tech)

 - 📫 How to reach me **fajarramadhannn@proton.me**